simonmichael/hledger/hledger/hledger.m4.md

 # LIMITATIONS

-The need to precede addon command options with `--` when invoked from hledger is awkward.
+The need to precede add-on command options with `--` when invoked from hledger is awkward.

 When input data contains non-ascii characters, a suitable system locale must be configured (or there will be an unhelpful error).
 Eg on POSIX, set LANG to something other than C.